2014 Gay Games

-The 2014 Gay Games, also known as Gay Games 9, were an international multi-sport event and cultural gathering organized by, and specifically for lesbian, gay, bisexual, and transgender (LGBT) athletes, artists and musicians.
+The 2014 Gay Games, also known as Gay Games 9 or Gay Games IX, were an international multi-sport event and cultural gathering organized by, and specifically for lesbian, gay, bisexual, and transgender (LGBTQ) athletes, artists and musicians.
 It was held from August 9 to August 16, 2014 in Cleveland, with some events being held in the nearby city of Akron, Ohio.
 An estimated 8,000 athletes from more than 50 nations participated in 37 sports and cultural events.

 Bidding Process

 According to the Federation of Gay Games (FGG), fourteen cities expressed interest in hosting the event.
 During its annual meeting in Cape Town on October 28, 2008, the FGG announced that four American cities made the deadline and were thus in the running to host the games: Boston, Cleveland, Miami, and Washington, D.C.
 Of these cities, Boston, Cleveland, and Washington, D.C. submitted bid books by the deadline.
 The FGG selected Cleveland as the host city on September 29, 2009 during its annual meeting in Cologne, Germany.